akhaled01/sphere-wars/README.md

-# Tank Wars 🎮
+# Sphere Wars 🎮

 A thrilling multiplayer 3D maze game built with Rust and the Bevy game engine.
-Navigate through procedurally generated mazes in your tank while competing against other players in intense tactical combat.
+Navigate through procedurally generated mazes in your sphere while competing against other players in intense tactical combat.

 ## 🚀 Features

 ### Core Gameplay
-- **3D Maze Navigation**: Explore complex procedurally generated mazes with your tank
+- **3D Maze Navigation**: Explore complex procedurally generated mazes with your sphere
 - **First-Person Perspective**: Immersive camera controls with full pitch and yaw movement
 - **Real-time Minimap**: Navigate with confidence using the synchronized minimap that shows your exact position and the maze layout
 - **Smooth Controls**: Responsive WASD movement with mouse look controls